ilaria-barletta/roomies-api/README.md

 # Agile Development
 I have created a Github project to track the user stories for the entire application (API and UI) and that can be viewed [here](https://github.com/users/ilaria-barletta/projects/3/views/1)

+I have also created several Github Milestones to track the Epics for the application and they can be viewed [here](https://github.com/ilaria-barletta/roomies-api/milestones?with_issues=no)

 # Deployment, Forking and Cloning

 ## Deployment